Injections for Joint Pain, Arthritis, Tendinitis & More

 - Because of the nature of amniotic stem cells, there is minimal risk of rejection.

 - Amniotic fluid is the most highly concentrated source of stem cells.
-This makes amniotic stem cells preferable over embryonic stem cells and the patient’s own stem cells (from fat or bone marrow).
+This makes them preferable over embryonic and the patient’s own stem cells (from fat or bone marrow).

 Yes!
 More than 10,000 injections have been performed without a single reported adverse side effect.